Tarp Buying Guide: Materials, Thickness & Applications

 The Occupational Safety and Health Administration (OSHA) provides comprehensive guidelines to mitigate fire hazards in the workplace.
 Key measures include:

-A Fire Prevention Plan identifies potential fire hazards and outlines procedures to prevent fires.
+A prevention plan identifies potential fire hazards and outlines procedures to prevent fires.
 It should include:

 Employees must be trained on the proper use of fire extinguishers.
 Training should cover: